 Our ability to generate new loans and the interest and fees and other income associated with them is dependent upon sales of merchandise and services by our partners.
 The retail and healthcare industries in which our partners operate are intensely competitive.
-Our partners compete with retailers and department stores in their own geographic areas, as well as catalog and online sales businesses.
+Our partners compete with retailers and department stores in their own geographic areas, as well as direct to consumer and online or digital sales businesses.
 Our partners in the healthcare industry compete with other healthcare providers.
 Our partners' sales may decrease or may not increase as we anticipate for various reasons, some of which are in the partners' control and some of which are not.
 For example, partner sales may be adversely affected by macroeconomic conditions having a national, regional or more local effect on consumer spending, business conditions affecting the general retail environment, such as supply chain disruptions or the ability to maintain sufficient staffing levels, or a particular partner or industry, or catastrophes affecting broad or more discrete geographic areas.
 If our partners' sales decline for any reason, it generally results in lower credit sales, and therefore lower loan volume and associated interest and fees and other income for us from their customers.
-In addition, if a partner closes some or all of its stores or becomes subject to a voluntary or involuntary bankruptcy proceeding (or if there is a perception that it may become subject to a bankruptcy proceeding), its customers who have used our financing products may have less incentive to pay their outstanding balances to us, which could result in higher charge-off rates than anticipated and our costs for servicing its customers' accounts may increase.
+In addition, if a partner closes some or all of its stores or locations, or becomes subject to a voluntary or involuntary bankruptcy proceeding (or if there is a perception that it may become subject to a bankruptcy proceeding), its customers who have used our financing products may have less incentive to pay their outstanding balances to us, which could result in higher charge-off rates than anticipated and our costs for servicing its customers' accounts may increase.
 This risk is particularly acute with respect to our largest partners that account for a significant amount of our interest and fees on loans.
-See "-A significant percentage of our interest and fees on loans comes from relationships with a small number of partners, and the loss of any of these partners could adversely affect our business
+See "-A significant percentage of our interest and fees on loans comes from relationships with a small number of partners, and the loss of any of these partners could adversely affect our business and results of operations."
+Moreover, if the financial condition of a partner deteriorates significantly or a partner becomes subject to a bankruptcy proceeding, we may not be able to recover amounts due to us from the partner such as customer returns or customer payments made in partner stores.
+A decrease in sales by our partners for any reason or a bankruptcy proceeding involving any of them could have a material adverse impact on our business and results of operations.